irmen/Pyro4/docs/source/index.rst

 What is Pyro?
 -------------
-It is a library that enables you to build applications in which objects can talk to eachother over the network, with minimal programming effort.
+It is a library that enables you to build applications in which objects can talk to each other over the network, with minimal programming effort.
 You can just use normal Python method calls, with almost every possible parameter and return value type, and Pyro takes care of locating the right object on the right computer to execute the method.
 It is designed to be very easy to use, and to